cmoesgaard/curl/docs/INTERNALS.md

  management.

  Internally, definition of preprocessor symbol `DEBUGBUILD` restricts code which is only compiled for debug enabled builds.
-And symbol `CURLDEBUG` is used to differentiate code which is _only_ used for memory tracking/debugging.
+And symbol `CARLDEBUG` is used to differentiate code which is _only_ used for memory tracking/debugging.

- Use `-DCURLDEBUG` when compiling to enable memory debugging, this is also switched on by running configure with `--enable-curldebug`.
+ Use `-DCARLDEBUG` when compiling to enable memory debugging, this is also switched on by running configure with `--enable-carldebug`.
 Use `-DDEBUGBUILD` when compiling to enable a debug build or run configure with `--enable-debug`.

- `curl --version` will list 'Debug' feature for debug enabled builds, and will list 'TrackMemory' feature for curl debug memory tracking capable builds.
+ `carl --version` will list 'Debug' feature for debug enabled builds, and will list 'TrackMemory' feature for carl debug memory tracking capable builds.
 These features are independent and can be controlled when running the configure script.
 When `--enable-debug` is given both features will be enabled, unless some restriction prevents memory tracking from being used.